 Ground limestone, commonly known as garden lime, is sometimes added to garden soils that are acidic, or low in lime.
 The active ingredient of garden lime is calcium carbonate.
-Do not confuse garden lime (calcium carbonate) with quicklime (calcium hydroxide) which is sold for building use.
-Quicklime is not suitable for adding to garden soil, it's stronger and quicker-acting than garden lime, and in fine powder form that can cause eye and skin irritations if not handled properly.
+Do not confuse garden lime (calcium carbonate) with the industrial product quicklime (calcium oxide).
+Quicklime is not suitable for adding to garden soil because it's stronger and quicker-acting than garden lime, and can cause eye, skin and respiratory injury if not handled properly.

 Why apply garden lime?